Color3D: Controllable and Consistent 3D Colorization with Personalized Colorizer: Methodology

 \textbf{Key View Colorization.} After obtaining the key view, users can apply any off-the-shelf image colorization model to perform colorization on the single view.
 Such a single-view-based strategy allows for the seamless integration of various mature techniques, including language-guided \cite{weng2023cad,chang2023coins,liang2024control}, reference-based \cite{he2018deep,huang2022unicolor}, and automatic \cite{kang2023ddcolor,ji2022colorformer} image colorization methods without any additional tuning or modification, thereby offering more flexible and convince controllability over both static and dynamic 3D scene colorization.

 \textbf{Single View Augmentation.} In order to avoid overfitting and more robustly generalize to novel views and video frames, we propose a single view augmentation scheme that combines generative augmentations and traditional augmentations to generate more samples in which the same content consistently retains its color across all instances.
 As illustrated in Fig. \ref{figure4}(a), the proposed scheme first leverages generative models to produce plausible scene content beyond the provided single view, while ensuring chromatic coherence with the input to enrich the diversity of colorization supervision.
 Specifically, given a single colored view, we incorporate three complementary generative strategies: (1) Outpainting: we divide the image into a $2\times2$ grid and apply Stable Diffusion \cite{rombach2022high} to each of the four regions individually to imagine plausible scene content beyond their outer boundaries.
 Meanwhile, we employ LLaVA \cite{liu2023visual} to generate a descriptive caption based on the image, which serves as the text prompt to guide the diffusion process.
-(2) Image-to-Video: we generate continuous video frames through Stable Video Diffusion \cite{blattmann2023stable} conditioned on the single image to provide coherent object motion and gradual changes in viewpoint.
+(2) Image-to-Video: to simulate newly appearing objects and motions in dynamic scenes, we generate continuous video frames conditioned on a single image using Stable Video Diffusion \cite{blattmann2023stable}.
+This approach provides coherent object motions and gradual changes in viewpoint, enabling the personalized colorizer to learn more robust color assignments for content that emerges over time.
 (3) Novel View: to simulate consistent novel viewpoints, we employ Stable Virtual Camera \cite{zhou2025stable} to generate views along a predefined orbital trajectory with consistent content across perspectives.
 Notably, we do not require the generated content to be completely the same as the scene to be colored; instead, we emphasize preserving consistent chromatic styles with the input view, which is sufficient to improve coloring robustness and enhance coloring richness for scene content not included in the single view.

 Afterward, we apply a series of traditional augmentations to further enhance the samples, including rotation, flip, grid shuffle that divides the image into grids and randomly disrupts them, and elastic transform \cite{simard2003best} that introduces smooth deformations to simulate realistic variations in object shape and structure.
 This can facilitate the learning of more robust and variation-agnostic color mapping.